SS Las Choapas

 SS Las Choapas was an oil tanker built in 1898.
 It was originally commissioned by Standard Oil of New Jersey and built by the Delaware River Iron Ship Building and Engine Works of Chester, Pennsylvania as the SS Atlas.
-It was the first oil tanker to carry crude oil from Sabine Pass, originating from the Spindletop oil well in Texas in 11 march 1901, bound for Standard oil refinery in Philadelphia to be tested as a light illuminating purpose.
+It was the first oil tanker to carry crude oil from Sabine Pass, originating from the Spindletop oil well in Texas on 11 March 1901, bound for the Standard oil refinery in Philadelphia to be tested as a light illuminating purpose.
 Sold in the 1920s to the Italian company Ditta G.M.
 Barbagelata, of Genoa.
 It was seized while docked at Tampico, in Mexico on 8 December 1941 by the Mexican government and renamed, to be operated by Petróleos Mexicanos (Pemex), and homeported in Tampico.